wp-cli/handbook/commands/cron/event/run.md

 # wp cron event run

-Run the next scheduled cron event for the given hook.
+Runs the next scheduled cron event for the given hook.

 ### OPTIONS